Songwriters Hall of Fame: Founding and early years (1969–1990s)

+primarily on recognizing influential songwriters and songwriting teams across popular music genres.

+Exhibits and public presence

-The Hall of Fame was formed in 1969, and in 2010, an exhibit was put on display online inside the Grammy Museum at L.A.
+An exhibit dedicated to the SHOF was launched in 2010 at the Grammy Museum at L.A.
 Live in Los Angeles.
-The Hall has no permanent place of residence, and because the awards are not televised, there would be no other digital recording of the event for posterity.
+The Hall has no permanent physical home, and because its annual awards ceremonies are not televised, there is no other publicly accessible recording of the events for posterity.